 Cincinnati: The Queen City

 Much of my days were spent biking around the city using the public bike share system, Red Bike, priced at a very reasonable $7 for 24 hours.
-I rode about 40 miles through Cincinnati, over the Roebling Bridge into Covington and the "Purple People Bridge" (pedestrians and cyclists, only!) to Newport, Kentucky, small lovely cities that also have bike share stations.
-An old gentleman with a handlebar mustache and glass of Kentucky bourbon directed me to the admiral's row, the area where the old steam boat admiral's lived in still-well-maintained homes on tree-lined streets.
+I rode about 40 miles through Cincinnati, over the Roebling Bridge into Covington, Kentucky, and over the "Purple People Bridge" (pedestrians and cyclists, only!) to Newport, Kentucky.
+Both were small, lovely cities that also have bike share stations, making it easy to spend a lazy day exploring.
+I stopped in an old-timey bar for some water and an old gentleman with a handlebar mustache and glass of Kentucky bourbon directed me to the admiral's row, the area where the old steam boat admiral's lived in still-well-maintained homes on tree-lined streets.

 Locals informed me that Cincinnati is famous for its roller coasters so I spent a day at Kings Island amusement park and an afternoon hiking gorgeous hills and trails in the Cincinnati Nature Center.
 I also visited the controversial but very well-designed and highly-attended Creation Museum in Petersburg, Kentucky.
 The museum recently added a scale-model of the ark (appropriately called "The Ark"), about an hour further south but I didn't visit it.
 My personal highlight of Cincinnati was visiting the National Underground Railroad Freedom Center, which housed an impressive collection of exhibits on slavery, the underground railroad, civil rights, and various current social justice struggles.
 Do yourself a favor and allow several hours to explore.
 I only had about 90 minutes and had to rush out without seeing most of it.

 Hitchhiking Across the South: My adventures hitchhiking through Kentucky and Tennessee - it's not what you'd expect!